zeinab-sheikhi/earley/README.md

-# earley
+# Earley
-This repository contains Python implementations of Earley left-to- right top-down parsing algorithm that works on arbitrary context-free grammars.
+This repository contains Python implementations of the Earley left-to-right top-down parsing algorithm that works on arbitrary context-free grammars.